lwhite14/dorset-lang/docs/INSTALL.md

 ## Building LLVM from Source

 You can always take the plunge and build LLVM from source.
 If so, make sure to build LLVM 17 (17.0.5), and include the subprojects LLVM, Clang, lld, and clang-tools-extra.
-Make sure to include all targets.
+Make sure to include all targets and include M68k and Xtensa experimental targets.
 ```
 git clone --branch llvmorg-17.0.5 https://github.com/llvm/llvm-project.git
 cd llvm-project
 mkdir build
 cd build
-cmake -DLLVM_ENABLE_PROJECTS="clang;clang-tools-extra;lld;" -DLLVM_EXPERIMENTAL_TARGETS_TO_BUILD=all -DLLVM_TARGETS_TO_BUILD=all -DCMAKE_BUILD_TYPE=Release -G "Unix Makefiles" ../llvm
+cmake -DLLVM_ENABLE_PROJECTS="clang;clang-tools-extra;lld;" -DLLVM_EXPERIMENTAL_TARGETS_TO_BUILD="M68k;Xtensa;" -DLLVM_TARGETS_TO_BUILD=all -DCMAKE_BUILD_TYPE=Release -G "Unix Makefiles" ../llvm
 ```

 After configuring, build and install: